Regional Advisor in ICM: Dr Sarah Clarke

 Specialty ICM Year (ST5)

-During the specialty ICU year, cardiac ICM modules are based at the Cardiothoracic ICUs at University Hospital South Manchester and Blackpool Victoria Hospital.
+During the specialty ICU year, cardiac ICM modules are based at the Cardiothoracic ICUs at Wythenshawe Hospital and Blackpool Victoria Hospital.
 Neuro ICM training is available at both Salford and Preston – these hospitals have mixed neuro and general ICUs.
 All paediatric ICM training is based at the Royal Manchester Children’s Hospital.

 Special Skills Year

-Trainees undertaking special skills years will be expected to spend a minimum of 50% of time in clinical medicine during this year.
+Trainees undertaking special skills years spend a maximum of 50% of time in clinical medicine during this year.

 Stage 3 Training

-Stage 3 training is currently available at Blackburn, Blackpool, Central Manchester, Salford, Stepping Hill and University Hospital South Manchester.
-Most senior level trainees elect to spend their year in two units, usually dividing their year into one nine month and one three month posts, or two six-month attachments.
+Stage 3 training is currently available at Blackburn, Blackpool, Bolton, Central Manchester, Preston, Salford, Stepping Hill and Wythenshawe.
+Most trainees elect to spend their year in two units, usually dividing their year into one nine month and one three-month posts, or two six-month attachments.

 NW Tutorial Programmes and Other Educational Opportunities

 The NW ICM training programme has been established for more than 10 years, and has always been popular with trainees.
-There are established tutorial programmes for both FFICM preparation and for senior trainees post-FFICM training, along with regular examination preparation days.
-A high pass rate has been achieved so far in the Final FFICM.
+There are established tutorial programmes for both FFICM preparation and for senior trainee’s post-FFICM training, along with regular examination preparation days.
+A high pass rate is achieved in the Final FFICM.